cs544-wisc/s24/p5/FAQ.md

 1. The order of the columns is not as we intended.
 Check if the columns are in this order, `"loan_amount", "income", "interest_rate", "approval"` before splitting the data into train-test.
 2. The `approval` column is not binary, which is contrary to what we intended.
 Before splitting, the `approval` column must have only 0s and 1s.
 3. You are working with loans **dataframe** which has different row order than `loans` table.
 According to README, "get the features and label from the `loans` **table** into a new dataframe `df`".
 The loans *table* and the loans *dataframe* are seperate entities.
 So, initialize `df` from `loans` table using `spark.sql`.
 4. You may have accidentally created a temporary view named `loans`.
 This will create a new view with a different row order.
 This will also replace the `loans` table from table namespace.
 You can check by running `q4` again.
 Actually, you do not need a `loans` view since you already have `loans` table.
+You can safely remove the lines responsible for creating loans view.
 3. The data order somehow got changed before splitting into train and test.
 Hence, the train dataset is a different set of rows than we intended.
 4. Some rows mistakenly got deleted while handling missing values.
 5. There is an error in counting how many loans are approved.